Updated: May 18

 Single Shot & Processing of M59 & M60

 Below we have attached what a single 3-minute shot of this area of the sky looked like, straight out of the camera.

 This was taken from a Bortle 4 zone with our Meade 115mm APO telescope and ZWO ASI 071MC One-Shot-Color cooled camera.
-We did not use any filter.
-You can see our equipment fully installed and ready to go on the image on the left!
+We did not use any filters.
+You can see our equipment fully installed and ready to go in the image on the left!

 It was also our first time using this telescope, it felt a bit unfair to task it with dozens of galaxies for its first light, but it handled it all like a champ!
 We plan on using this telescope again for other galaxy clusters this season, and medium-sized nebulae in Summer.

 As we said above, here is one of the 85 frames we captured that night on M59, M60, and friends!

 Processing was a little bit tricky.
 We did not take flats (as usual...) and this time, it was really noticeable.
 It was a challenge to even the background out and make sure everything looked nice but our basic PixInsight workflow took great care of it!
 You can download our workflow for PixInsight HERE.